Toric vector bundles and parliaments of polytopes: Global Sections and Lattice Polytopes

+where the sum is over all elements $\ee$ in the ground set of the matroid $\Mat(\cE)$. \end{proposition1}

-\begin{proof}[Proof of Proposition~1.1] The torus-action on the space of global sections yields a decomposition into $\chi^{\uu}$-isotypical components $H^0(X, \sE)_\uu$ for $\uu \in M$.
-Moreover, the torus acts on $H^0(X, \sE)_\uu$ via the character $\chi^\uu$ and we have $H^0(X, \sE) = \bigoplus_{\uu \in M} H^0(X, \sE)_\uu$.
+\begin{proof}[Proof of Proposition~1.1] The $T$-action on the space of global sections yields a decomposition into isotypical components $H^0(X, \cE)_\uu$, where $\uu \in M$.
+The regular $T$-eigenfunction $\chi^{- \uu}$ is an element of $H^0(X, \cE)_\uu$ and we have $H^0(X, \cE) = \bigoplus_{\uu \in M} H^0(X, \cE)_\uu$.
 Since $X$ is complete, at most finitely many of the isotypical components are nonzero.
-Following Corollary~4.1.3 in \cite{Kly}, evaluation at the identity of the torus gives a canonical isomorphism
+Following Corollary~4.1.3 in \cite{Kly}, evaluation at the identity of the torus $T$ gives a canonical isomorphism